 style.display as if it were not set.
 Instead of

-delete elem.style.display we should assign an empty line to it:
+delete elem.style.display we should assign an empty string to it:

 elem.style.display = "".

 style.display to an empty string, then the browser applies CSS classes and its built-in styles normally, as if there were no such

 style.display property at all.